shakeelmohamed/shakeelmohamed.github.io/src/posts/2020-04-30-individual-why-discovery.md

 Before the session
 * Watch [Simon's TED talk (20 mins)](https://www.youtube.com/watch?v=qp0HIF3SfI4)
+* Select a facilitator, they shouldn't be someone already close to the storyteller to avoid bias
 * Collect stories
 * Circle 3 most impactful stories, share those first
 * Be open and vulnerable when sharing